KungBao82045/Drone_Project/Cyber_Drone/README.md

 # About this project
 Control your drone using voice commands!
-With the implementation of AI, your drone can now communicate through natural language (english).
+With the implementation of OpenAI API, your drone can now communicate through natural language (english).
 As for 09/04/25, this is my latest project, to demonstrate my creativity.

 # Note